isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1472.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Direct Purchase
+Torque Multiplier

 ### Support Level
-Up to 70% for SMEs <br>
+Up to Engineering Services for SMEs <br>
-N.A. for non-SMEs
+Up to Equipment for non-SMEs

 ### Things to Note
-- Produce at least 2,000N.m torquing force
-- 1 battery pack or power unit per equipment can be supported
-- Training costs can be supported
+General Engineering Services Equipment

 ### Contact Information
 N.A.